What is the function of the Regulatory Council of Community Association Managers?

 I am not using my community association manager license.
 Can I place my license in an inactive status?

 Yes.
 If you do this during the renewal cycle you will need to indicate going to inactive status on your renewal form and submit an inactive renewal fee of $105.00, no continuing education is required for the renewal into an inactive status.
-If outside of the renewal cycle you may submit a request along with your original license and a change of status fee of $15.00.
+If outside of the renewal cycle you may submit a request and a change of status fee of $15.00.

 How can I reactivate my inactive license?